graphdrawing/gd2022/pages/cfp.md

 ## Short Papers

+In addition to the above two tracks, there will be a separate category for short papers, describing theoretical or applied contributions of shorter length.
+Papers in this category will be assigned a shorter time for presentation during the conference.

+## Submission Format

 All submissions must be formatted using the appropriate LaTeX style file, either gd-llncs.cls for long papers or gd-llncs-short.cls for short papers; these are derived from the style file used for the conference series Lecture Notes in Computer Science (LNCS) provided by Springer.
 The default margins and fonts must not be modified; in particular, the use of packages such as times.sty is not allowed.
 Submissions that do not comply with this format risk rejection without consideration of their merits.

 To promote inclusion of figures in the submitted papers, submissions will have a strict number of lines limit.
 Regular papers must have at most 400 lines, (excluding references and figures) and at most 14 pages (excluding references).
 Short papers must have at most 225 lines (excluding references and figures) and at most 7 pages (excluding references).
 The claims of the paper should be fully substantiated.
 If this information does not fit within the page limits, the authors should include it in a clearly marked appendix, whose length is not constrained and which the reviewers may read at their own discretion.
 All submissions will be handled through EasyChair at the web site [https://easychair.org/conferences/?conf=gd2022](https://easychair.org/conferences/?conf=gd2022)